-Bottom Line: Vegans avoid eating meat, chicken, fish, shellfish, eggs, dairy and honey, as well as any other products containing ingredients derived from animals.
+SUMMARY Vegans avoid meat, chicken, fish, shellfish, eggs, dairy, and honey, as well as any other products containing animal-derived additives.

-Avoiding animal products doesn’t mean you must survive on veggies and tofu alone.
+Avoiding animal products doesn’t consign you to veggies and tofu alone.

 In fact, many common dishes are already vegan or can be adjusted easily.

-Finally, vegans can also choose from an ever increasing selection of ready-made vegan products, including vegan meats, fortified plant milks, vegan cheeses and even vegan versions of your favorite desserts.
+Finally, you can also choose from an ever-growing selection of ready-made vegan products, including vegan meats, fortified plant milks, vegan cheeses, and desserts.

-Vegans are individuals who choose to avoid consuming animal products for either ethical, health or environmental reasons -- or a combination of the three.
+Vegans are individuals who avoid animal products for ethical, health, or environmental reasons — or a combination of the three.

-Instead, they eat various different plant foods, including fruits, vegetables, whole grains, legumes, nuts, seeds and products made from these foods.
+Instead, they eat various plant foods, including fruits, vegetables, whole grains, legumes, nuts, seeds, and products made from these foods.